 Descriptive Statistics of Networks

-Examining the network diagrams, a few key trends are illustrated that motivate further exploration.
+An examination of the network diagrams illustrates a few key trends that motivate further exploration.
 While network diagrams are not unique, the Fruchterman-Reingold algorithm used to create the position of nodes uses the properties of the graph to place nodes that are connected closer to each other and to minimize edge crossings by assigning forces to edges.
 Nodes of the same genders are clustered because people tended to work with other students of the same gender.
 Still, there are quite a few inter-gender edges.
-The overrepresentation of male students is also apparent from these diagrams.
+The overrepresentation of male students in the class is also apparent from these diagrams.
 An additional property is the highly active core of the network, where most students reside.
 The shape of the largest connected component the disperse information sharing network that exists.
 This sharply contrasts with small, independent, fully-connected working groups.
 The largest connected component was at least 75 students in every problem and grew as the course went on, reaching 94 of the 110 students in the last problem set.
 Finally, as nodes are sized by grade on the assignment, the higher grades (larger nodes) tend to be concentrated in the highly-connected core while the worse grades are the disconnected nodes on the periphery.

 The most basic properties in these directed graphs are in-degree, the number of students who helped you, and out-degree, the number of students whom you helped.
 The average in-degree and out-degree across all networks are both 1.8.
 Women had higher average in-degree (1.95 v.
 1.75) and out-degree (1.92 to 1.77), but both these differences are insignificant.
-Over 99% of the in-degrees are less than 4 and 94% of the of the out-degrees are less than 5.
+Over 99% of the in-degrees are less than 4 and 94% of the out-degrees are less than 5.
 The highest out-degree observed was 27.
 The degree distributions of the graphs do not follow a power law even though most real-world graphs’ degree distributions do follow a power law (Liljeros et al.).
 This difference is likely caused by the rule that you could only receive help from three other students.

 Scores on homework and problem sets did not differ significantly by gender.
 In every assignment, the grades by gender are indistinguishable and there are no clear patterns.
 Additionally, grades in this class are typically high, with averages of about student A received at least as good a grade as student B. I grouped edges by the gender of the helper and the helpee and compared the proportions.
 After applying the Holm correction for multiple comparisons, inter-gender ties were significantly more likely to be charitable than intra-gender ties.
 While the conclusion that women were in general more likely to give charity than men was found in the prior study was not supported, there are interesting results.
-One reason that inter-gender ties were more likely to be charitable is that while people mostly worked with the same gender when groups were stuck they may have asked for help solving the problems from someone that they didn’t typically work with.
+One reason that inter-gender ties were more likely to be charitable is that while people mostly worked with the same gender when groups were stuck they may have asked for help solving the problems from someone who they didn’t typically work with.
 In fact, charitable ties appeared again in only 2.15 other problem sets on average while non-charitable ties appeared in 4.17 other problem sets on average.
 This difference is highly statistically significant.

 Stability of Collaboration: